lukemunsch/promo-sales-review/README.md

 - In the Google Sheet, the top right button that reads 'Share',
 - Click on it and add in the email address, making sure that Editor is marked so that we can edit or read from the form.
 - Once completed, this file needs to be made public so that anyone can access and view this sheet.
+- https://docs.google.com/spreadsheets/d/e/2PACX-1vR_4TBnNiH4WVt30LujPyqGm_xBcrxd0GRplpjepFn3Lmy4mTXp8jempBw1qr3MpJbp_rxcDRryE1Y0/pubhtml is the location for my google sheet that has been published to the web so that everyone can view.

 ### Google Cloud Platform